 - More Fertility Coverage Resources

-Understand Your Insurance Coverage for Fertility Benefits
+Understanding Your Fertility Benefits

-Step 1: Read your insurance policy.
+Step 1: Read your insurance policy

 This is admittedly time consuming and, well, not fun.
 But, much like other financial hurdles, it’s very important.
 Insurance policies are packed with information, medical and legal jargon, and fine print, so our best advice is to take your time.